dhrubad/Thesis_Paper_Latex/README.md

-# Thesis_Paper_Latex
-LaTeX thesis template for "A CNN-Based Intrusion Detection System for Imbalanced Network Traffic Data" — Dept. of CSE, Premier University Chattogram.
-Built with MiKTeX 24.1 &amp; VSCode.
-Includes full chapter structure, biblatex/biber setup, and a step-by-step local setup guide for Windows.

 # 📄 CNN-Based Intrusion Detection System — Thesis LaTeX Template

 > **A Convolutional Neural Network–Based Intrusion Detection System for Imbalanced Network Traffic Data**
 > Department of Computer Science & Engineering, Premier University Chattogram

 This repository contains the complete LaTeX source of the above thesis paper.
 It is shared as a reusable template so juniors can adapt the structure for their own thesis projects.

+> 🙏 **Based on the original template by [Anik Sen](https://github.com/ascuet/puc-report-template)**, Lecturer, Dept. of CSE, Premier University Chattogram.
+This is a modified version — all credit for the base structure goes to him.

 ---